2018–19 Winnipeg Jets season

-The 2018–19 Winnipeg Jets season was the 20th season for the National Hockey League franchise that was established on June 25, 1997, and the eighth in Winnipeg, since the franchise relocated from Atlanta prior to the start of the 2011–12 NHL season.
+The 2018–19 Winnipeg Jets season was the 20th season for the National Hockey League (NHL) franchise that was established on June 25, 1997, and the eighth in Winnipeg, since the franchise relocated from Atlanta prior to the start of the 2011–12 NHL season.
 The Jets clinched a playoff spot of March 23, 2019, after a 5–0 win against the Nashville Predators.
 The Jets faced the St. Louis Blues in the first round of the playoffs, where they lost to the eventual Stanley Cup champions in six games.